LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 requires both source and sink to function correctly.

 `Source` is a component that supply the pipeline with data.
 In our example we will use a specific type of source.
-Because we need to Pump data from API.
-We need to send request to the API to receive our data.
-This means that our source has to be “trigger” when we get our response.
+Because we need to Pump data from API, we need to send request to the API to receive our data.
+This means that our source has to be “trigger” the request and send it to the API.
 For this reason we will be using a so-called trigger source.
 More about :ref:`trigger`.

 Because we are using `Trigger Source`.
 We need to specify which trigger we will be using.
 There are more types of triggers, but in our example we will be using PeriodicTrigger, which triggers in time intervals specified in the parameter.